 Shop for groceries: Similar to the on-demand delivery space, doing personal grocery shopping for people is a big business.
 In today’s climate, it’s booming.

 Instacart Shopper is the leader in the space.
-You can do the shopping, or deliver groceries to people’s homes.
+You can do the shopping and deliver groceries to people’s homes.

-Teach English online: Do you want to make money from home and have a bachelor’s degree?
+Teach English online: Do you want to earn extra income and have a bachelor’s degree?

 If so, you can teach English online on the EF Education First platform and earn up to $20 per hour.